alzwded/webgl-render-fea-hex/README.md

 This program shows a rotation hex, with the ability to toggle between the deformed mesh or the undeformed mesh.
 Whenever the state changes, it recomputes color mapping from result to the red-green axis, normals and the position of the vertex after displacement.

+This allows us to compute displacements and normals once per state change (yay, caches!), and then re-use it.
+For animations, it could use the transform shader to render like 30 intermediate states, and then re-use the 30ish states later when animating in a loop.

 `main`: initializes webgl2, compiles & links programs, and setups up the animation

 `setup_scene`: initalizes gl buffers with the current scene data; i.e. "do you want to look at magnitude, x, y or z?".
 Passes control over to `render`